 The base salary element was designed to establish a target compensation level of fixed income based on the comparative market value of each position.
 Additionally, the base salary was the metric upon which bonus compensation was based.
-The 2022 base salaries were adjusted for inflation for the first time since 2018.
-Base salaries were determined in 2018 based on the scope of the executive's responsibilities and the compensation levels for their positions relative to the market, so that salary levels remain competitive in an effort to build and retain an effective executive team.
+In 2022, base salaries were adjusted for inflation for the first time since 2018.
+Base salaries were determined based on the scope of the executive's responsibilities and the compensation levels for their positions relative to the market, so that salary levels remain competitive in an effort to build and retain an effective executive team.
+In 2023, base compensation remained un-changed.

-Base salaries for the NEOs were as follows for the 2022 calendar year:
+Base salaries for the NEOs were as follows for the 2024 calendar year: